Abiding Love Lutheran Church (formerly Christ the King)

 Worship Service with Holy Communion

-Interim Pastor Nancy Nardi office@xtheking.org
+Interim Pastor Carol Lindsay office@xtheking.org

 Follow us on Facebook!
 732-297-1200